-A loofah is an exfoliating bath sponge that is actually a vegetable grown on land.
-They are technically not a sponge as they grow on a vine like a marrow and when left to dry the skins are peeled to reveal the fibrous inner which can be used for a majority tasks around the home.
+A loofah is an exfoliating bath sponge that is actually a fruit/vegetable grown on land.
+They're technically not a sponge as they grow on a vine like a marrow and when left to dry, the skins are peeled to reveal the fibrous inner which absorbs water and can be used for many tasks around the home.

 - cleaning / exfoliating the body

 - cleaning around the home such as a pot scrub or cleaning out tubs

 - using as a soap lift for handmade soap to drain

 - they can be added to soap to be used as a foot scrub or a hand exfoliator